NGA-Digital/maintenance-page/README.md

 ## Overview

-This is static HTML page is used when the National Gallery of Australia's site is down or under maintenance.
+This static HTML page is used when the National Gallery of Australia's site is down or under maintenance.

 ## Hosting